mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - moving data between different DB engines, including schema conversion
 - Partical/subset data migration
 - migration with little to no admin overhead, as a service

+## Kinesis and Firehose

+Kinesis and Kinesis Data Firehose are two essential pieces of any high-performance streaming architecture.

+**Kinesis** is a scalable and relilient streaming service from AWS. it's designed to ingetst large amounts of data from hundreds, thousands, or even millions or products.
+Consumers can access a rolling window of that data, or it can be stored in persistent storage of database products.

+- **Kinesis Stream** is where you data put into.
+It can be used to collect, process, and analyze a large amount of incoming data.
+A stream is a public service accessible from inside VPCs or from the public internet by an unlimited number of producers.
+Kinesis streams include storage for all incoming data with a 24-hour default window, which can be increased t oseven days for an additional charge.
+Data records are added by producers and read by consuemrs.
+- **Kinesis Shard** provides the capacity of the stream.
+Kinesis shards are added to streams to allow them to scale.
+A stream stars with at a least one shard, which allows 1 MB of ingetstion and 2 MB of consuption.
+Shards can be removed from streams.
+- **Kinesis Data Record** the basic entity written to and read from Kinesis streams, a data record can be up to 1MB in size.

+You would use Kinesis rather than SQS when you need many producers and many consumers as well as a rolling window of data.
+SQS is a queue; Kinesis allows lots of independent consumer reading the same data window.

+the 24 hours tiem window and can get all the data is the biggest difference between Kinesis and SQS.
+You dont use Kinesis to decouple modules, to inter process messaging.

 ## AWS CloudTrail